pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/introduction.md

 ## Powers & Factions

-Life in the 10K is hard, no doubt about it, and is not necessarily made any easier by the roller-coaster of tensions between the three main power-bases:
+Life in the Worlds is hard, no doubt about it, and is not necessarily made any easier by the roller-coaster of tensions between the three main power-bases:

 ### The Dynasties

-The most overt power in the 10K is held by the descendants of the captains and crew of the great colony ships.
-Arriving in the 10K, they naturally assumed positions of leadership in and over the established colonies.
+The most overt power in the Worlds is held by the descendants of the captains and crew of the great colony ships.
+Arriving in the Worlds, they naturally assumed positions of leadership in and over the established colonies.
 After a time, they became rich, powerful and paranoid – trusting few outside their own lineage and handing power down only to their descendants.

 Centuries of conflict and intrigue has left very few of the major houses intact along with a scattering of minor houses, all of whom form and break alliance after alliance and wage both covert and overt war on each other.